-Vending machines should be located in an enclosed space and their lights should not shine directly outside through doorways or windows.
+Vending machines should be shielded within an enclosed space and their lights should not shine directly outside through doorways or windows.
 Where practical, these machines should be enclosed in existing public buildings.
 Figure 4.1.4 shows an example of a dedicated vending machine enclosure.
 Only FCO or ShCO fixtures should be used to illuminate the area outside the entrances.
-The extent of this outside illuminated ground area is restricted to less than 5 metres from the entrance.
+The extent of the outside illuminated ground area is restricted to less than 5 metres from the entrance to allow a transition out of the illuminated space.